February 2019 – September 2019

 - Infrastructure-as-code to deploy applications with the right resources

-Servicing travellers across 134 countries is all in a day’s work at Australian travel insurance company nib Travel, formerly known as World Nomads Group.
+Servicing travellers across 134 countries is all in a day’s work at Australian travel insurance company nib travel, which includes World Nomads Group.

 With more than a million customer engagements a year, and some $150 million in revenue, the InsureTech eyed cloud to meet its global growth ambitions.